ttharawun/ny-cooking/README.md

 #### Sources

-Our recipes are from [the New York Times] (https://cooking.nytimes.com/).
+Our recipes are from [the New York Times](https://cooking.nytimes.com/).
 They were collected by scraping the website using `get_recipe.R` script in the `R` folder.

 The source was last accessed on April 15, 2023.